Skip to main content

 Only devices that meet the prerequisites and currently have Activation Lock enabled will be attempted:

-Note: Mass Bypass commands are enqueued within Meraki Systems Manager and then sent to Apple.
+Note: Mass clear activation lock commands are enqueued within Meraki Systems Manager and then sent to Apple.
 A "Status: Success" on this modal means that the job was successfully enqueued to be bypassed in Meraki Systems Manager.
 The requests processing between Meraki and Apple may take several minutes after this, depending on the number of devices you are attempting to bypass.
 Check back on the devices list in a few minutes to confirm that Activation Lock status changes from Enabled to Disabled.
 If you are having a problem with a particular device, try "Bypass Activation Lock - Single Device" to view any errors on the bypass attempt returned from Apple.

 Troubleshooting Bypass Activation Lock